About Carpet Dyeing

 2. Dye will not penetrate dried paint, glue or coatings.

-3. It is almost impossible not to get a little dye on the baseboards and base of walls, this will wipes off, however “flat “ type paint IS susceptible to absorbing dyes.
+3. It is almost impossible not to get a little dye on the baseboards and base of walls, door jambs etc. this may wipe off, depending on the type of paint used.
+However “flat “ type paint IS very susceptible to absorbing dyes.

 Most carpets are replaced because of irremovable stains.
-Most pet,food or chemical stains can be completely hidden or made less obvious with the correct color choice,but may not completely hide.
+Most pet,food or chemical stains can be completely hidden or made less obvious with the correct color choice, but may not completely hide.
 The color you choose may be more important to you than hiding every single stain.
-We always pre-dye off-color stains prior to dyeing the entire carpet.

-Ultraviolet light fade occurs everywhere there is light, more severely where light is strongest.
+Ultraviolet sunlight fade occurs everywhere there is sunlight, more severely where the light has a strong exposure to the carpet.
+Ozone gas also fades carpet.
 Total color changes are not generally feasible on severely faded carpets.
 Remember the dyes “mix” with the dyes already in your carpet.
 If they are missing, due to fading, the resulting color in the non-faded areas will look different than the faded areas.
 The only way to change the color on a faded- out carpet would be to restore its original color and then re-dye it to a new color.
-In these situations it is best to restore the color rather then attempt to do a complete color change.
+In these situations, it is best to restore the color rather than attempt to do a complete color change.

 INCORRECT COMMON BELIEF